 Breadth: Quantitative Competencies

 Students without these competencies must take the prerequisite courses before the Integrated Core.
 Students with strong quantitative competencies may substitute two approved AC, EC or FN electives, which may be taken at any time during the program.

-WGB 601 Accounting and Information Systems 3 CR
+WGB 602 Finance and Managerial Accounting 3 CR

 WGB 603 Corporate Financial Management 3 CR